Louisiana History Washes Away As Sea Levels Rise, Land Sinks

 He honors that in his own way, like two weeks ago when he brought out some lemons.

-And under a windswept tree, on top of the small mound, a handful of dried up lemons sits in the shade.
+Under a windswept tree, on top of the small mound, a handful of dried up lemons sits in the shade.